IBM/kar-apps/simulators/README.md

 Kar.restPost("simservice", "simulator/createanomaly", JsonValue.NULL);

-To put reeferthread in auto mode with reefertarget percent = 0.0T, or back into manual-order mode with T=0, ...
+To put reeferthread in auto mode with failuretarget percent = 0.0T, or back into manual-order mode with T=0, ...
 ... from command line:
-curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/setreefertarget -d '{"value":T}'
+curl -s -H "Content-Type: application/json" -X POST http://localhost:7080/simulator/setreefercontrols -d '{"failuretarget":T}'
 ... from another reeferapp service:
-Kar.restPost("simservice", "simulator/setreefertarget", Json.createObjectBuilder().add("value", T).build());
+Kar.restPost("simservice", "simulator/setreefercontrols", Json.createObjectBuilder().add("failuretarget", T).build());
+The setreefercontrols API can also be used to set reeferupdates.
+More than one reefer controls can be set at the same time.

 Note for simulator developers: